 It was easily the highlight of my week, and all because I sat in a place with people and put my phone away.

-I imagined how wonderful it could be if we found each other, pregnant mamas and new mamas, in this type of shared aloneness.
-How can we all feel alone, together?
+I imaged how wonderful it could be if we found each other, pregnant mamas and new mamas, in this type of shared aloneness.
+How can we feel all alone, together?

 I suppose I could sit in the café every morning and hope for a pregnant or new mother to walk through door, but that might take a while.